Medically reviewed on February 15, 2017

 Blood tests.
 Blood will be drawn from your arm.
 Various tests will examine the numbers and appearance of your blood cells.
 Some tests measure levels of specific substances released into the blood by organs and tissues.

 Lymph node biopsy.
 All or part of a lymph node will be removed for examination.
-The lymph node may be removed with a needle or by cutting through the skin.
+The lymph node may be removed with a needle or by cutting through the skin or by locating the lymph node with the help of a CT scan and then performing a biopsy under CT guidance.

 Imaging tests.
 Imaging tests may be used to look for masses.
 They include